Tech-at-DU/d3-tutorial/17-Maps/readme.md

 ## Dependencies

 For this project there are a couple dependencies.
 You need to import `topojson`.
 This contains utilities that work with map data.
-It's repsonible for drawing the borders around regions on the map.
+It's responsible for drawing the borders around regions on the map.

 Check out the topojson repo: https://github.com/topojson/topojson